Muscle Building Factors

 In 2009, researchers at the University of Oklahoma published a scientific study where they compared people of different ages who followed the exact same training program for an 8-week period.
 They discovered that men who were between the ages of 35 and 50 were able to successfully build as much muscle as those who were between the ages of between 18 and 22.

 Bottom line is this: don’t use age as an excuse to not hit the weights.
 Like they say down south – that old dog won’t hunt.

 Much of your ability to add both muscle and size to your frame is within your direct control.
 More than anything else, the training program you pick, coupled with consistency, will be the overriding variable in what you see for results.

-One great resource I would like to recommend is the book, Strength Training Step by Step by DK Publishing.
+One great resource I would like to recommend is the book, Strength Training Step by Step by DK Publishing (See Amazon).
 Inside, you will find easy to understand approaches to creating your own workout routine with practical insight for building the body of your dreams.
 You can get this book directly off Amazon by clicking on the book cover.

-Oh – if you are curious about the role of diet and muscle building, I highly suggest you pick up a copy of Flawless by Bob Paris.
+Oh – if you are curious about the role of diet and muscle building, I highly suggest you pick up a copy of Flawless by Bob Paris (Check Amazon).
 This is a classic book in the field of strength training that offers a no-nonsense discussion regarding the important link between what you eat and how it can help or hurt muscle growth.

 Thanks for visiting Men’s Culture.
 Please Like us on Facebook!